 1. Stop Multitasking

-If you’re anything like me, then it’s hard not to multitask.
+Avoiding the desire to multitask can be difficult for anyone.
 Whether you’re switching between email and drafting a presentation or reading a work-related article with your Zoom tab open, you’re neither fully “here” nor “there.”

-And unfortunately, while you may feel you’re accomplishing more when you furiously pivot activities, you’re risking getting less done.
-Here’s why: Toggling tasks divides your attention, so you’re contributing less to each task.
+Unfortunately, while you may feel you’re accomplishing more when you furiously pivot activities, you’re risking getting less done.
+This is because toggling tasks divides your attention, so you’re contributing less to each task.
 You’re also more likely to commit errors when you’re not fully focused on one thing at a time.

-So, if you’re struggling to increase your attention span, close all unnecessary tabs—whether on your browser or in your brain—while you focus on just one task.
+So, if you’re struggling to learn how to increase your attention span, close all unnecessary tabs—whether on your browser or in your brain—while you focus on just one task.
 Your work and mind will be better for it.

 2. Remove Distractions

 That could mean putting on headphones while you work to drown out other noise or committing to keep your email browser closed until the job is complete.
 It might also mean deleting social media apps and turning off notifications on your phone while you’re attempting to get something important done.
-Or better yet, put your phone in another room altogether.
-Studies show having a phone nearby in the same room can be distracting.
+Better yet, put your phone in another room altogether; studies show having a phone nearby in the same room can be distracting.

 3. Take Care of Your Body